High-Efficiency Nonrelativistic Charge-Spin Conversion in X-Type Antiferromagnets: results and discussion

+First-principles calculations of the spin Hall conductivity are typically constrained to the principal axes of the chosen unit cell; therefore, accessing transport along the [110] direction necessitates the use of a (110)-oriented unit cell.
 Within the framework of the linear-response formula [Eq.
-(1)]~\cite{supplement}, the spin conductivities $\sigma_{xx}^{z\rm ,odd}$ and $\sigma_{yx}^{z\rm ,odd}$ of $\beta$-\ce{Fe2PO5} are calculated under conditions $\hat{A}=\hat{j}_\alpha^\gamma$ in the (001)- and (110)-oriented coordinate systems, respectively.
+(1)]~\cite{supplement}, the spin conductivities $\sigma_{xx}^{z\rm ,odd}$ and $\sigma_{yx}^{z\rm ,odd}$ of $\beta$-\ce{Fe2PO5} are calculated under conditions $\hat{A}=\hat{j}_\alpha^\gamma$ in the (001)- and (110)-oriented unit cells, respectively.
 The charge conductivity $\sigma_{xx}$ is also evaluated under conditions $\hat{A}=-e\hat{v}_\alpha$ for both orientations~\cite{Z1,Z2,Z3}.
 For consistent comparison, the magnitudes of both the spin conductivity and charge-spin conversion efficiency are presented.
-As shown in Fig.~\hyperref[Fig3]{\ref{Fig3}(a)}, in (001)-oriented $\beta$-\ce{Fe2PO5} under an electric field applied along the [100] direction, a spin-polarized current is generated along the same direction.
-For the (110)-oriented case, a charge current flowing along [1$\bar{1}$0] produces a spin current direction along [110].
-Notably, the spin conductivity $|\sigma_{xy}^{z\rm ,odd}|=|\sigma_{yx}^{z\rm ,odd}|$ and charge-spin conversion efficiency $|\sigma_{xy}^{z\rm ,odd}/\sigma_{xx}|=|\sigma_{yx}^{z\rm ,odd}/\sigma_{xx}|$.
-These results establish a fully anisotropic transport behavior in $\beta$-\ce{Fe2PO5} that leads to their directional equivalence.
-The charge-spin conversion efficiency reaches a remarkable value of 90\%, surpassing nearly all known materials to date.
+As shown in Fig.~\hyperref[Fig4]{\ref{Fig4}(a)}, in (001)-oriented $\beta$-\ce{Fe2PO5} under an electric field applied along the [100] direction, a spin-polarized current is generated along the same direction.
+From the ratio of the spin Hall conductivity to the charge conductivity, it is found that when the electric field is applied along the [100] direction, the polarization of the spin-polarized current can reach up to 90\%, which is consistent with the aforementioned band-structure calculations and Fermi-surface analysis in Fig.~\ref{Fig2}.
+As illustrated in Fig.~\hyperref[Fig4]{\ref{Fig4}(b)}, when the coordinate system is rotated by \SI{45}{\degree} about the [001] N\'eel vector direction, corresponding to the (110)-oriented unit cell, a charge current flowing along [$1\bar{1}0$] generates a spin current along the [110] direction.
+Notably, the spin conductivity $|\sigma_{xx}^{z\rm ,odd}|$ and the charge-spin conversion efficiency $|\sigma_{xx}^{z\rm ,odd}/\sigma_{xx}|$ in the (001)-oriented unit cell are approximately equal to the spin conductivity $|\sigma_{yx}^{z\rm ,odd}|$ and the charge-spin conversion efficiency $|\sigma_{yx}^{z\rm ,odd}/\sigma_{xx}|$ in the (110)-oriented unit cell.
+This phenomenon can be understood through the subsequent analysis of the rotation matrix.
+When contributions from SOC to the spin Hall conductivity matrix elements are neglected, the spin-diagonal conductivity $|\sigma_{xx}^{z\rm ,odd}|$ in the (001)-oriented unit cell is expected, in principle, to be strictly equal to the spin Hall conductivity $|\sigma_{yx}^{z\rm ,odd}|$ in the (110)-oriented unit cell.
+These results establish that spin transport in the X-type antiferromagnet $\beta$-\ce{Fe2PO5} exhibits pronounced anisotropy.
+By simply varying the direction of the applied electric field, a fully spin-polarized charge current in $\beta$-\ce{Fe2PO5} can be converted into a highly efficient transverse spin current.
+The charge-spin conversion efficiency reaches a remarkable 90\%, surpassing that of nearly all known materials to date.